rdtripp/bmlt_droplet/README.md

 Google maps api key, instructions at https://bmlt.app/google-maps-api-keys-and-geolocation-issues/

 A domain that you can create dns A records.
-You will need at mimimum a domain for the droplet such as vhost.yourdomain.xxx and a domain for the virtual server such as yourdomain.com or something.yourdomain.com. www.yourdomain.xxx for the virtual server is also recommended.
-If you do the full virtualmin install mail.yourdomain.xxx for the virtual server is also recommended.
+You will need at mimimum a dns record for the droplet such as vhost.yourdomain and a dns record for the virtual server such as yourdomain or something.yourdomain. www.yourdomain for the virtual server is also recommended.
+If you do the full virtualmin install mail.yourdomain for the virtual server is also recommended.

 Install Procedure: